-If you attended high school in another province, write or fax the last high school you attended to request submission of your official high school transcript directly to Admissions at Mount Royal University.
+If you attended high school in another province, contact all high schools attended to request submission of your official high school transcript directly to Admissions at Mount Royal University.

 Please Note: All documents (including transcripts) submitted for admission purposes become the property of Mount Royal and will not be released to, nor photocopied for, the applicant or anyone outside of Mount Royal.
 Documents submitted by applicants who are not accepted or who do not attend are destroyed one year after the start of the semester for which admission was requested.